Ex-Soldier Kindly Myers Wows In Multicolor Halterneck Bikini

 “OMG” seemed to see one fan taken aback.

 Kindly has been delivering some stunning updates of late.
-The model has been photographed poolside and in ocean waters, with her posts appearing to showcase both her fierce body and her sense of humor.
-As to the swimwear, fans can always expect the unexpected with Kindly: a recent snap showed the blonde lying poolside in a swimsuit covered in pizza prints.
+The model has been photographed poolside and in ocean water, with her posts appearing to showcase both her fierce body and her sense of humor.
+As to the swimwear, fans can always expect the unexpected with Kindly; a recent snap showed the blonde lying poolside in a swimsuit covered in pizza prints.

 Kindly was born in Bowling Green, Kentucky.
 The model served four years in the Army National Guard before turning her focus to modeling, health, and fitness.
 The military past hasn’t been forgotten, though, with some snaps on Kindly’s Instagram showing her in camouflage looks.

-Fans wishing to see more of Kindly should follow her Instagram.
+Fans wishing to see more of Kindly should follow her Instagram account.